FirmwareHandoff/firmware_handoff/source/transfer_list.rst

 #.
 If checksums are to be used, set `tl.flags` (`tl_base_addr + 0x10`) to `1`,
    else `0`.
 This is the value of `has_checksum`.

 #.
-If `has_checksum`, calculate the checksum as the sum of all bytes from
+If `has_checksum`, calculate the checksum as the xor of all bytes from
    `tl_base_addr` to `tl_base_addr + tl.hdr_size`, and write the result to
    `tl.checksum`.